""

 Course Description

 The course aims to expose students to perspectives on curriculum and assessment in compulsory education, from theory to practice.
 Students discuss and learn about basic concepts and issues related to curriculum theory as they appear in public schools.
-Issues and ideologies reflected in official curricula, laws, directives, and other policy briefings are discussed both theoretically and as they appear in praxis.
-Special focus is laid on the role of teachers and administrators in curriculum development and assessment, and alternatively their professional role in developing learning programs for groups of pupils as well as individual pupils with special needs.
-Nature, purpose, and strategies regarding assessment and curriculum are addressed (cf. formative assessment, summative assessment, writing test items and other test instruments, and marking and reporting).
-Students discuss and learn about controversial issues and different ideological currents concerning central questions about the purpose and aims of compulsory education.
+Issues and ideologies reflected in official curricula, laws, directives, and other policy briefings are discussed both theoretically and in practice.
+Special focus is placed on the roles of teachers and administrators in curriculum development and assessment, and, alternatively, on their professional roles in developing learning programs for groups of pupils and for individual pupils with special needs.
+Nature, purpose, and strategies for assessment and curriculum are addressed (including formative and summative assessment, writing test items and other test instruments, and marking and reporting).
+Students discuss and learn about controversial issues and different ideological currents concerning the purpose and aims of compulsory education.

 Language of instruction: Icelandic